 4.3 Registrar Responsibility for Customer Support

-Registrar shall be responsible for providing customer service as needed to receive and process registrations from potential registrants; process orders for cancellation, deletion or transfer of domain names in the Registry System; to bill Registrants, as well as to provide record and technical support.
+Registrar shall be responsible for providing customer service as needed to receive and process registrations from potential registrants; process orders for cancellation, redemption, deletion or transfer of domain names in the Registry System; to bill Registrants, as well as to provide record and technical support.

 4.4.
 Domain Name Registrations and Renewals